dsgallups/wasm-tracing/README.md

 [apache-2-badge]: https://img.shields.io/badge/license-APACHE%202.0-blue.svg
 [apache-2-url]: LICENSE-APACHE

-Note: `tracing_wasm` uses the global JavaScript `console` and `performance` objects.
+Note: `wasm_tracing` uses the global JavaScript `console` and `performance` objects.
 It will not work in environments where one or both of these are not available, such as Node.js or Cloudflare Workers.

 ## Usage

-For the simplest out of the box set-up, you can simply set `tracing_wasm` as your default tracing Subscriber in wasm_bindgen(start)
+For the simplest out of the box set-up, you can simply set `wasm_tracing` as your default tracing Subscriber in wasm_bindgen(start)

 We have this declared in our `./src/lib.rs`